CapKenR/blog/ryo-openshift/ryo-openshift.md

 $ kubectl label namespace bookinfo istio-injection=enabled
 $ kubectl -n bookinfo apply -f samples/bookinfo/platform/kube/bookinfo.yaml
 $ kubectl -n bookinfo apply -f samples/bookinfo/networking/bookinfo-gateway.yaml
+$ kubectl -n bookinfo apply -f samples/bookinfo/networking/destination-rule-all-mtls.yaml
 ```

-The gateway declaration specifies '*' as the DNS name for the application.
-Since we'll be sharing this cluster for many services, we'll edit the gateway to specify 'test-bookinfo.lab.capstonec.net' for the host and create a corresponding DNS CNAME entry that resolves to our cluster's load balancer.
-If I browse to http://test-bookinfo.lab.capstonec.net, I see the following.
+The gateway and virtual service declarations specify '*' as the DNS name for the application.
+Since we'll be sharing this cluster for many services, we'll edit the gateway and virtual service to specify 'test-bookinfo.lab.capstonec.net' for the host and create a corresponding DNS CNAME entry that resolves to our cluster's load balancer.
+If I browse to http://test-bookinfo.lab.capstonec.net/productpage, I see the following.

+If you keep refreshing the page you will see several Istio features in action.
+First, there are three versions of the reviews application and we've defined destination rules for each.
+One doesn't use the ratings service; the other two do.
+Of those two, one displays black stars and the other red stars.
+(See the following diagram.)
+Next, we've enabled mutual TLS (mTLS) between all of the services.
+Finally, there are four different programming languages in use and Istio enabled the destination rules and mTLS without having to change any of the services.

 ## Knative for Serverless